-- (a) None of the Directors, chief executives or substantial shareholders of the Company or their respective associates hold any share options during the year ended 31 March 2024. - (b) The share options granted on 23 September 2015 were granted under the 2013 Scheme.
+- (a) None of the Directors, chief executives or substantial shareholders of the Company or their respective associates hold any share options during the year ended 31 March 2025. - (b) The share options granted on 23 September 2015 were granted under the 2013 Scheme.
 The closing price of each share immediately before the date of grant of 23 September 2015 was HK\$1.25.
-All outstanding share options were vested immediately on the date of grant. - (c) No share options were granted, cancelled or exercised during the year ended 31 March 2024. - (d) As at 1 April 2023, the number of share options available for grant under the 2013 Scheme was 18,184,500.
-Since the 2013 Scheme expired on 29 August 2023, no further share options was available for grant as at 31 March 2024. - (e) For the accounting policy adopted for the share options, please refer to note 2.16 of the consolidated financial statements contained in this annual report.
+All outstanding share options were vested immediately on the date of grant. - (c) No share options were granted, cancelled, lapsed or exercised during the year ended 31 March 2025. - (d) Since the 2013 Scheme expired on 29 August 2023, no further share options was available for grant as at 31 March 2025. - (e) For the accounting policy adopted for the share options, please refer to note 2.16 of the consolidated financial statements contained in this annual report.